 Seven Computers to access the Internet with free

 Ancestry Library Edition, NEHGS, LaFrance and the Civil War Database

 Microfiche Viewers for the Blue Drouin, Loiselle and many Misc.
 Parish records and the LDS IGI.
 Last is our dedicated PRDH computer.

 Four Microfilm Viewers and our cabinet of all the Vermont Vital Records from 1760 to 1940; plus other films.

 New York Obits and Vitals; Other french Journals, and CD's of various family genealogies.

 We have Burlington Free Press and some New England obituaries from 1980 thru 2013 in Binders, Index cards and on Excel Files.

 We offer many classes throughout the year in our roomy shared Classroom.

 After a tiring but rewarding time of research, you can relax in our lounge and have a Coffee or Hot chocolate, and your lunch.

-Seated is our current president, Ed McGuire who is providing great leadership to our society.
+Seated is our past president, Ed McGuire who has provided great leadership to our society.